Emma Fernée (dance)

 Marduk Gault (guitar)

 Marduk joined Studio Flamenco in 2010 following many years as a street performer and guitarist working other genres.
 Having studied flamenco guitar with both local and international artists he has dedicated himself to the art of flamenco.
-His performance credentials include theatre productions 'Zambra' and 'Fiesta' with Studio Flamenco as well as numerous events and functions.
+His performance credentials include theatre productions 'Recuerdos', 'Zambra' and 'Fiesta' with Studio Flamenco as well as numerous events and functions.
 Highlights of his work have been accompanying flamenco dancer and singer, Isabel Rivera Cuenca from Barcelona, during her 2014 Australian tour, and presenting his own shows 'Pasos' and 'Vidorra' for the 2015 and 2016 Adelaide Cabaret Fringe Festivals.

 Adrian Van Nunen (percussion)